HTB

 Women in this study received SQV 500mg tablets + RTV, 1000/100mg BID + 2 NRTIs.
 They were enrolled either before the second (week 20, +2) or the 3rd trimester (week 33, +2).
 The study looked at safety, efficacy and 12 hour PK curves in the second and third trimester, and 4-6 weeks post-partum.

 Forty women were enrolled, of these 8 discontinued the study before their first PK visit (2 due to toxicities associated with study drugs).
-The mean age of the women at baseline was 30.3 years, weight 68 kg, 42% of the women were ARV-naïve and 42% had viral load < 50 copies/mL.
+The mean age of the women at baseline was 30.3 years, weight 68 kg, 42% of the women were ARV-naive and 42% had viral load < 50 copies/mL.

 Two serious adverse events were reported: one abortion and one diabetes gravidarum.
 AST/ALT grade 3/4 was reported in 2 women, lipids remained unchanged.
-At 20 and 33 weeks of gestation,
+At 20 and 33 weeks of gestation, and 6 weeks postpartum, 73%, 91% and 87% of women had viral load <50 copies/mL respectively.

 The investigators found the mean (SD) SQV AUC 0-12h, was 23.5 (11.9) mg/L.h, on week 20; 23.7 (9.1) mg/L.h, on week 33, and 25.0 (11.8) mg/L.h, on week 6 post partum.
 None of the women showed a subtherapeutic Cmin of SQV ( < 0.10 mg/L) at any timepoint.
 In this study SQV/r was safe and effective and plasma concentrations of SQV were not affected by pregnancy.

-Ref: Van der Lugt J, Molto J, Hawkins D et al. Safety, efficacy and pharmacokinetics of saquinavir Boosted by ritonavir (1000/100mg BID) in pregnant HIV infected women.
+Van der Lugt J, Molto J, Hawkins D et al. Safety, efficacy and pharmacokinetics of saquinavir Boosted by ritonavir (1000/100mg BID) in pregnant HIV infected women.
 48th ICAAC, 25-28 October 2008.
 Washington.
 Abstract H-455.

-Links to external websites are current at time of posting but not maintained.
+Links to other websites are current at date of posting but not maintained.